 - Do not accept help from the other spouse.
 Do not allow your spouse to help for paying taxes on the inheritance itself or on interest generated by the money.

 - Limit use of the money to the spouse who received the inheritance.
 For example, using some of the money as a down payment for a jointly owned home could be seen as benefiting both spouses equally.
 The money would become community property.

 - Do not use the money to pay off shared debt.
 Like the purchase of a joint asset such as a home, the repayment of joint debt benefits both spouses and the court could find the money to be community property.

 - Do not use the funds to pay for a family home.
 If you inherited a home or other real estate that you and your spouse lived in, then it might become community property, even if only your name was on the deed.

 Even if you have done any of these things, you may still be able to prove that the money is separate property.
 But it could be more difficult, and you could find yourself needing to divide your inheritance in the event of divorce.

 Learn More About Inheritance and Divorce

 If you are considering divorce and are wondering how the court will view your inheritance, talk with a knowledgeable Texas family lawyer today.
 An experienced attorney can help you learn how you can best protect your inheritance.
-Jill and John Setzer serve families throughout Tarrant County from their offices in Southlake, and Trophy Club, Texas.
+Jill and John Setzer serve families throughout Tarrant County from their offices in Colleyville, and Trophy Club, Texas.